hpieper14/Swift-Hohenberg-stability/README.md

 run the same code, but the live script [main.mlx](results/main.mlx) contains some mathematical exposition.

-[source]{source): Contains the source code that generates the results.
+[source](source): Contains the source code that generates the results.
 This code is organized into 3 modules:
 * [Fourier Series](source/@FourierSeries): contains code for a `FourierSeries` object and operations.